Frequently Asked Questions

 Each semester we have room for 112 students.
 We do create a waiting list of up to 25 students who fall next on the list.
 If accepted students decline their spot, someone from the waiting list will be placed in the program.
 This list is only for that particular semester and does not give them a position in the program or on the waiting list for any following semester.
 If students on the waiting list do not gain a spot in the program, they would have to re-apply.

-If you applied for a fall semester by Dec.
-20, you will receive your letter from the School of Nursing in the month of February.
-If you applied for a spring semester by May 31, you will recieve your letter in the month of September.
+If you applied for a fall semester, you will receive your decision from the School of Nursing in the month of February.
+If you applied for a spring semester , you will recieve your decision in the month of September.

 It does not help to send in letters of recommendation.
 Only the published admission criteria is considered for admission.